-I grew up in Cranston RI.
-I started playing piano at age 3 and studied organ at age 12.
-In addition to serving as minister of music in a number of congregations in RI, I also worked as a musical director for a few theatre companies.
-In 2010 I moved to Germany, where I finished my undergraduate degree and travelled extensively throughout Europe.
+Mark David Johnson grew up in Cranston RI.
+They started playing piano at age 3 and began studying organ at age 12.
+In addition to serving as minister of music in a number of congregations in RI, Mark also worked as a musical director for a few theatre companies.
+In 2010 Mark moved to Germany, where they finished undergraduate studies and travelled extensively throughout Europe.

 And then, there’s faith.

-As I continued to discern the call to ministry, my life turned upside-down.
-I learnt a lot about myself and about my faith.
-I realized that I could never be normal or cool – but I could be me.
-And now, I feel more at home in my own life than ever before.
+As they continued to discern a call to ministry, their life turned upside-down.
+Mark learnt a lot about Mark – and faith.
+Through that process, Mark realized they could never be normal or cool – but they could be Mark.
+The degree of Master of Divinity was conferred upon Mark in May 2015.

 And then, there’s me.